cgriceld/42-read-line/README.md

 # get_next_line

+42 project.
+The code is written in accordance with The Norm (42 coding style).

 `get_next_line` allows to read one text line at a time from a file.
 It also supports reading from \
 several fd without loosing a thread in each of the files.\
 Return: